 ← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

 The newest machinery is the AI Growth Labs: regulatory sandboxes where innovators test AI products with the relevant regulators in the room, starting with legal services this summer.
-We cover the programme in detail in our Growth Labs briefing; the point for the map is structural.
+We cover the programme in detail in our Growth Labs briefing.
+The point for the map is structural.
 A sector-based model without a front door forces every novel product into legal limbo.
 The sandboxes are the front door.

 For enterprises, the model's practical meaning: your compliance obligations arrive as guidance, consultation outcomes, and enforcement patterns — continuously, not on a commencement date.
 If you also serve EU users, you run the EU AI Act's fixed timetable in parallel.
 Budget for both tracking modes.